 The blue symbolizes the church and the red Christ’s death, with the Madonna uniting the Church with Christ’s sacrifice.
-In her lap she holds Christ, as he stretches out to touch the cross held by John.
+In her lap, she holds Christ as he stretches out to touch the cross carried by John.

-The painting was painted by Raphael while he was in Florence and depicts a landscape backdrop which places the scene in a Tuscan setting.
+Raphael painted this painting while he was in Florence and showed a landscape backdrop that places the scene in a Tuscan setting.

 The painting is the first of a series of full-length figure compositions that portray the apocryphal encounter between the Child Jesus and the boy Baptist.